tuckerweibell/recipe/README.md

   - This will also allow you to view the recipe-doc-site in the browser at `http://localhost:8000/`
     - Changes made to the component markdown as well as the components used in the markdown should be visible here.

-Recipe uses [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) and [lerna](https://lerna.js.org/) internally to manage packages.
+Recipe uses [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) internally to manage packages.
 The above commands can be executed individually using the `yarn workspaces` command, passing in the name of the package and the command to execute.

 To run the `develop` script in only recipe's source, you can use: